-- A. The DMEMSMD protocols function as standing order treatment guidelines designed to reflect CDPHE Chapter 2 Rules pertaining to EMS practice and Medical Director oversight.
+- A. "BASE CONTACT" is contact with a physician who is familiar with the protocols. - B. The DMEMSMD protocols function as standing order treatment guidelines designed to reflect CDPHE Chapter 2 Rules pertaining to EMS practice and Medical Director oversight.
 Protocols are to be used as guidelines and cannot account for every patient scenario.
 Deviation from protocol may at times be justified and in the patient's best interest.
-The DMEMSMD place great faith in the training and expertise of our EMS colleagues and therefore wide latitude is granted throughout the protocol. - B. Base contact for physician consultation is not the same as emergency department prenotification of patient arrival and handoff.
-Base contact may be used in multiple care scenarios including but not limited to: forewarning of unstable or complicated patients, patient refusal, and medical consultation and discussion. - C. Throughout the protocol patient "BASE CONTACT" is used to signify the need for call in.
+The DMEMSMD place great faith in the training and expertise of our EMS colleagues and therefore wide latitude is granted throughout the protocol. - C. Base contact for physician consultation is not the same as emergency department prenotification of patient arrival and handoff.
+Base contact may be used in multiple care scenarios including but not limited to forewarning of unstable or complicated patients, patient refusal, and medical consultation and discussion. - D. Throughout the protocol patient "BASE CONTACT" is used to signify the need for call in.
 These algorithm points are set and agreed upon by the DMEMSMD and reflect critical decision points in care where communication with physician support is expected.